 The Level 3 Diploma in Criminology is assessed using a combination of internal and external assessment.
 Two units (Criminological Theories and Crime and Punishment) are externally assessed.
 This involves a 90 minute examination with three questions on each paper; each question will have an applied problem-solving scenario.

 The Changing Awareness of Crime and Crime Scene to Courtroom units are internally assessed with a piece of coursework will be produced for each unit, using a range of skills involving creativity, photography, video and written skills.
 Guidance will be given in these areas.

 The course is taught by well-qualified and experienced staff, and students are provided with handouts for all topics.
 Teaching methods include lectures, analyising case studies, group discussions and presentations.
 Students are expected to undertake background reading, write regular essays and learn key facts and theories to complete regular short answer responses.
 Up to date study material is issued throughout the course.

 The Level 3 Diploma in Criminology provides a good basis for university degree courses in Criminology, Sociology, Law, Psychology and Forensic Science.
-This course is ideal for anyone who wishes to pursue a career in Criminology and provides an excellent basis to anyone wishing to pursue a career within Social Work, Mental Health, the Police Force, Customers and Immigration, Prison Services, the NHS, and Community Services.
+This course is ideal for anyone who wishes to pursue a career in Criminology and provides an excellent basis to anyone wishing to pursue a career within Social Work, Mental Health, the Police Force, Customs and Revenue, Immigration, Prison Services, the NHS, and Community Services.